keplergl/kepler.gl/docs/api-reference/ecosystem.md

 ![Processor and Schema][processor-schema]

 Processors and schema manager are useful helpers to get data in and out of kepler.gl.
-You can use `Processors.processCsvData(csv)` and `Processors.processGeojson(geojson)` to parse csv or geoJson file and pass it to `addDataToMap()` action.
+You can use `processCsvData(csv)` and `processGeojson(geojson)` to parse csv or geoJson file and pass it to `addDataToMap()` action.

 To save and reload the current map, you can call `KeplerGlSchema.save()` and pass it the instant state.
 It will return a json output containing map data and config.
-Pass this json file to `Processors.processKeplerglJSON()` and then `addDataToMap()` will reproduce the same map.
+Pass this json file to `processKeplerglJSON()` and then `addDataToMap()` will reproduce the same map.

 Read more about [Processors][processors] and [Schema Manager][schemas].